Difficulty: Easy, Asked-in: Amazon, Adobe, Hike

-Key takeaway: An excellent problem to learn problem-solving and step-by-step optimization using loop and variables.
+Key takeaway: An excellent problem to learn problem-solving and step-by-step optimization using prefix array and single loop using variables.

 Write a program to find the equilibrium index of an array.
-The equilibrium index of an array is an index such that sum of elements at lower indexes is equal to sum of elements at higher indexes.
-In other words, equilibrium index of an array is an index i such that sum of elements at indices less than i is equal to sum of elements at indices greater than i.
+The equilibrium index of an array is an index such that the sum of elements at lower indexes is equal to the sum of elements at higher indexes.

 Explanation: There is no such equilibrium index in the array.

-The basic idea is to explore each index i and find sum of all elements on the left and right sides, excluding value at index i.
-If both left and right sums are equal, index i would be the equilibrium index.
+The basic idea is to explore each index i and find the sum of all elements on the left and right sides, excluding the value at index i.
+If both left and right sums are equal, the index i would be the equilibrium index.

-We can use nested loops to implement this: Outer loop explores each index i, and inner loop determines index i is an equilibrium index or not by calculating left and right sums.
-We use two extra variables: leftSum and rightSum to store sum of elements on the left and right side of current index.
+We can use nested loops to implement this: the outer loop explores each index i, and the inner loop determines whether index i is an equilibrium index or not by calculating left and right sums.
+We use two extra variables: leftSum and rightSum to store the sum of elements on the left and right sides of the current index.

 for(int j = 0; j < i; j = j + 1)